PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 ####Creating a Prefect.yaml file
 Now we're ready to make a `prefect.yaml` file, which will be responsible for managing the deployments of this repository.
-Navigate back to the root of your directory, and run the following command to create a `prefect.yaml` file using Prefect's docker deployment recipe.
+**Navigate back to the root of your directory**, and run the following command to create a `prefect.yaml` file using Prefect's docker deployment recipe.

 ```bash
 prefect init --recipe docker